 - implants placed under the muscles can look distorted and unnatural when the chest is flexed, which can be very concerning for women who weight train or professional body builders

 Submuscular Breast Implants

 This technique places the implants under the chest muscle behind the breast.
 It is two-thirds covered by the muscle itself and the remainder is covered by the breast's connective tissue.
 The chest muscle can accommodate this because it's connected to the chest wall along the muscle's outer perimeter, creating a natural pocket where the implant is inserted.

 Implants placed under the muscle tend to create a better and more natural look.
 Since the implant is concealed underneath the pectoral muscle, ripples or the edges of the implant are covered.
 This tends to produce a more attractive appearance and feel to the breasts.
 Because the implant is behind the muscle, interference during mammograms is unlikely.
 The breast tissue can be easily checked.
 More importantly, implants under the muscle are not prone to capsular contracture.

-Compared to subglandular implants, recovery may be prolonged and be more uncomfortable.
+Despite these advantages, recovery may be prolonged and be more uncomfortable.
 This discomfort is due to the manipulation involved in positioning the implants underneath the muscle tissue.

 It is important to discuss your concerns regarding implant placement with your board certified plastic surgeon prior to your procedure.
 Placement may be determined based on your body type, preference, and/or lifestyle.
 Many women desire a more natural look and feel and therefore, prefer to choose placement under the muscle.